microsoft/microsoft-bonsai-api/Python/samples/plastic-extrusion/README.md

 1. Clone the repo to your local machine.
 2. Create a new `.env` file in the root of the repo and add your workspace credentials.
 See `template.env` for an example.
-3. Run `python main.py`.
+3. Build a local Docker container with `docker build -t extrusion .`
+4. Run the local Docker container with `docker run --env-file .env extrusion`

 You can now create and train a new brain with the Bonsai web interface or the CLI using the locally running simulator.

 ### Building the Simulator Image

-Local simulations can only run a single simulation instance for brain training.
-To scale up the simulation, we will need to package it into a Docker container.

-Creating a Bonsai workspace automatically provisions an Azure Container Registry (ACR) instance.
+Unmanaged simulators can only run a single simulation instance for brain training.
+To scale up the simulator, we will need to package it into a Docker container on Azure Container Registry (ACR).
+(Creating a Bonsai workspace automatically provisions an associated ACR instance.)

 ```sh
 az acr login --name $RegistryName